 HMRC do not normally have the right to ask for information or documents relating to a period for which you have made a tax return, but they may do so if there is an open formal enquiry into the return or they have reason to suspect that you have underpaid tax or been given too much tax relief.
-They may also ask for such a document if they reasonably need it for checking your VAT or PAYE.
+If you operate a business, they may also ask for such a document if they reasonably need it for checking your VAT or PAYE.

 Your right of appeal

 If you appeal, you must do so in writing within 30 days of the date of the information notice.
 You must give your form or letter (the ‘notice of appeal’) to the HMRC officer who gave you the information notice.
-In some circumstances you are permitted to make a late appeal (again, see also HMRC 1 factsheet).
+In some circumstances you are permitted to make a late appeal (again, see also the HMRC1 factsheet).

 When you do not have a right of appeal

 You do not have a right of appeal if:

 - You are being asked to produce your statutory records (unfortunately the law does not say what ‘statutory records’ are, but HMRC provide some further information on GOV.UK)

 - The notice says that it has already been approved by the tribunal (see below)